tryolabs/luminoth/docs/usage/dataset.rst

 Limiting the dataset
 ^^^^^^^^^^^^^^^^^^^^

-For datasets with many classes you might want to ignore certain classes when training a custom detector.
+For datasets with many classes, you might want to ignore some of them when training a custom detector.
 For instance, if you want to train a traffic detector, you could start with the COCO dataset but only use, out of the eighty classes present in it, cars, trucks, buses and motorcycles.
 You can do so with